RT-RK: Digital TV software

-The company’s journey in Digital TV began in 2001 with joint venture with Micronas, Germany to develop software for their TVs.
-With time it transformed from an extended workbench approach towards a system supplier becoming a full Micronas subsidiary to deliver software solutions for Digital TV, and take over significant support responsibility towards Micronas' customers.
-When Micronas closed down their consumer business unit, it left RT-RK fully independent and continuing with TV software development.
+In 2001, RT-RK initiated its involvement in digital TV through a joint venture with Micronas to develop software for televisions.
+Over time, this collaboration evolved from an extended workbench model to a system supplier role, eventually becoming a full Micronas subsidiary responsible for delivering digital TV software and providing substantial support to Micronas’ customers.
+When Micronas discontinued its consumer business unit, RT-RK became fully independent and continued its TV software development efforts.